Digital Health Records and Your Privacy in India: Your Simple Guide to Rights and Safety

 The Road Ahead: Balancing Innovation and Privacy

 The digital transformation of India’s healthcare is an ongoing journey.
 Naturally, challenges remain.
-We need to ensure digital literacy for all, build strong cybersecurity infrastructure across every health center, and create widespread awareness about data privacy rights.
+We need to ensure digital literacy for all, build strong cybersecurity infrastructure across every health centre, and create widespread awareness about data privacy rights.

 Nevertheless, the foundation that ABDM has laid is strong and privacy-centric.
 The mission recognizes a fundamental truth: for digital health to succeed, it must first earn the trust of every Indian citizen.